02 March 2022

-- In Ireland you can have an abortion for any pregnancy that is less than 12 weeks.
-The law in Ireland says that pregnancy must be dated according to your last menstrual period.
+In Ireland you can have an abortion for any pregnancy that is less than 12 weeks.
+The decision is yours: you don’t have to explain your reasons to anyone when you access abortion care.

-- If you have been pregnant for less than 9 weeks, the IFPA can provide you with an early medical abortion.
-This means you will take medication to end the pregnancy.
+- If you are less than 9 weeks pregnant, you can have an early medical abortion at the IFPA.
+This is sometimes called the abortion pill.
 You will need to have two consultations with a three-day wait in between them.
 This waiting period is required by law.

-We have created two information leaflets to show you how to take the abortion medication and help you understand what it is like to have an early medical abortion in English, Chinese, Brazilian Portuguese, Arabic, French, Polish, or Urdu.
+You can read or download information leaflets to show you how to take the abortion medication and help you understand what it is like to have an early medical abortion in English, Chinese, Brazilian Portuguese, Arabic, French, Polish, or Urdu.

 If you have symptoms of coronavirus/Covid-19, are awaiting a test result, or are a close contact of a confirmed or suspected case, you should not come to the clinic.
 You can call either of our clinics and we will let you know how we can continue your care in the safest way for you.